 First, when we talk about gentle sleep training, it’s important to address what “gentle” includes, and what it doesn’t.
-The good news here is that “gentle” can mean basically whatever you want it to mean; it’s a very subjective sort of word when applied to sleep training!
-Some parents view gentle sleep training as sleep training that involves almost zero tears, while other parents consider Ferberizing (check and console) methods gentle because they allow for periodic comforting.
-So be aware that the spectrum of gentle sleep training is large, and will vary from one family to the next.
+The good news here is that “gentle” can mean basically whatever you want it to mean.
+It’s a very subjective sort of word when applied to sleep training!
+Some parents view gentle sleep training as sleep training that involves almost zero tears.
+Other parents consider Ferberizing (check and console) methods gentle because they allow for periodic comforting.
+So be aware that the spectrum of gentle sleep training is large and will vary from one family to the next.

-In general, though, we’ve learned that many families consider gentle sleep training methods those that involve minimal tears and allow for mom and dad to remain in the room during sleep training, very close to baby’s sleeping area.
-Additionally, some co-sleeping families want gentle methods that allow for continued bed sharing.
+In general, though, we’ve learned that many families consider gentle sleep training methods to be those that involve minimal tears and allow for mom and dad to remain in the room during sleep training, very close to baby’s sleeping area.
+Additionally, some co-sleeping families want gentle methods that allow for continued bed-sharing.
 So, for the purposes of this article, we’ll call gentle sleep training an approach that minimizes crying and allows for lots of parental involvement and closeness.

 Is Gentle Sleep Training Really Sleep Training?